scacela/oci-anomaly-detection-pipeline/README.md

 [![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?region=home&zipUrl=https://github.com/scacela/oci-digital-twin-pipeline/archive/refs/tags/v1.0.0.zip)
 2. Log into your Oracle Cloud Infrastructure (OCI) tenancy with your user credentials.
 You will then be redirected to the `Stack Information` section of Resource Manager.
 3. In the `Stack Information` section, select the checkbox to confirm that you accept the [Oracle Terms of Use](https://cloudmarketplace.oracle.com/marketplace/content?contentId=50511634&render=inline).
+4. Under `Create in compartment`, select a compartment from the dropdown menu where you wish to deploy the resource that represents the stack as a unit.
-4. Click `Next` to proceed to the `Configure Variables` section.
+5. Click `Next` to proceed to the `Configure Variables` section.
-5. For each resource that you wish to deploy, verify that the corresponding checkbox is selected in the `Select Resources` tile.
+6. For each resource that you wish to deploy, verify that the corresponding checkbox is selected in the `Select Resources` tile.
 Optionally, you can customize the attributes of each selected resource once an additional tile that presents configuration options for its respective resource appears below.
-6. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
+7. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
-7. Select the checkbox for `Run Apply`, and click `Create`.
+8. Select the checkbox for `Run Apply`, and click `Create`.
-8. You can monitor the deployment by monitoring the `Logs` window.
+9. You can monitor the deployment by monitoring the `Logs` window.
 Once the resources in the stack have been provisioned, you can access your resources by following this sub-steps series:
 \
 \
 	<b>Access Your Resources:</b>